juanmanzanero/lion-cpp/CONTRIBUTING.md

 # Contributing to Lion

-Please read these carefully these lines before contributing with your own source code to this project.
+Please read carefully these lines before contributing with your own source code to this project.

 ## C++ coding guidelines

 This section gives guidelines regarding the programming style for C++ code.

+C++ is not easy, and it needs time to master.
+Therefore, if you are new to C++, think of spending some time reading the code first and try to understand how C++ works before even thinking to implement new features in the project.

 ### General style